Theory

 - The application and research areas are clearly defined and described.

-- An area of investigation is introduced ( a sub-area of the research area ).
+- A focus area is introduced ( a sub-area of the research area ).

-- Related scientific work is introduced related to the area of investigation.
+- Related scientific work is introduced related to the focus area.

 Skills you need from this workshop

-- Knowledge of CS research and where and how to find it
+- Knowledge of CS research, where?, and how to find it

 - Separation and connection between CS-research and applied area